 Before long, I had businesses calling the radio station wanting to be on my show.
 This really ticked off the Sales Manager as my sales started to rise.
 I even got 7-11 to advertise on my overnight show.
 This was particularly irritating to station management since they could not buy from 7-11 during the day.
 Their ratings were so low, and 7-11 would only buy three stations deep.

 Soon I was billing a thousand dollars a month.
 That made me the highest paid jock at the station.
 I didn’t know a lot about contracts at that time – heck, I just wanted to be a disc jockey – so you can imagine that management moved quickly to “renegotiate my contract” so the station could have a bigger piece of the advertising.

 But all was not lost.
 The folks over at KOZA, the big Top 40 powerhouse that was “pulse proven number one,” offered me a job on the overnights, and I moved my audience and the bumper sticker promotion over to their station.
 They had seen the bumper stickers all over town and wanted my audience.

 Four years later, there were still bumper stickers on cars that asked the question, “Who’s John Bagwell?”

-And two months ago, I talked to someone in Odessa that remembered the campaign.
-Fourty years later, people still recall that bumper sticker.
+And a few months ago, I talked to someone in Odessa that remembered the campaign.
+Forty years later, people still recall that bumper sticker.